Treating Debris of Historical Value after an Earthquake

 Thanks to this methodology, it was possible to recover almost all the authentic material of the church, allowing for a deep reflection on how and what to reconstruct.
 The in situ reconstruction project of the iconostasis aims to create an architecture that is seismically resistant and independent from the rest of the church, with the introduction of reversible and distinguishable structural elements.

-The Italian methodology for the management of debris of cultural interest represents a model of excellence at an international level.
+The approach to the management of debris of cultural interest adopted in 2016 represents a model of excellence at an international level.
 The multidisciplinary approach, the collaboration between institutions and the active participation of local communities have made it possible to transform the rubble of the earthquake into an opportunity for the rebirth of the Italian cultural heritage.

 Although focusing on the 2016 earthquake, the technical bulletin highlights how this methodology can be applied to any other type of emergency.
 The importance of debris management for the reconstruction of the urban and social fabric is a highly topical issue, which requires careful planning and the creation of structures dedicated to the storage and reuse of recovered materials.